kukr/Intelligent-Bookmarker/README.md

 1. Open Chrome and navigate to chrome://extensions.
 2. Enable "Developer mode" by toggling the switch in the top right corner.
-3. Click "Load unpacked" and select the website_categorizer folder you created earlier.
+3. Click "Load unpacked" and select the folder containing the above files .